Genital Warts Explained: Causes, Treatments and Support

 The virus that causes genital warts is most commonly passed on through skin-to-skin contact with an infected person.
 This usually happens during sexual activity.
 But you don’t have to have sexual intercourse to become infected, as you can pick up the virus by sharing sex toys and through non-penetrative genital-to-genital contact.
 It’s very rare, but genital warts can be spread via hand warts too.

 It’s most likely the virus will spread when someone infected with HPV has gone on to develop genital warts (that is, they aren’t simply carriers).
 Even if you are a carrier – which means you probably won’t know you have the virus – you can pass the virus on to others without realising.
 You can also have treatment for warts and still pass on the virus to a sexual partner after they’ve disappeared.
+Discover more information on other STIs, and how to recognise them, in our helpful guides to chlamydia and scabies.

 You can’t, however, spread the virus by kissing, hugging, sharing towels or clothing or using swimming pools or toilet seats.